 speaker

 Henry

 Hi, all.
 It's Henry on for Jordan here.
 Thanks for taking my questions.
-Um, just start.
-Can you just give a little bit more color around the potential wind opportunities you mentioned you're seeing in the pipeline now?
-I would assume those are onshore opportunities given the current policy environment and then just what kind of the timeline you see for those.
+Let's just start.
+Could you just give a little bit more color around the potential wind opportunities you mentioned you're seeing in the pipeline now?
+I would assume those are onshore opportunities given the current policy environment and then just what, you know, kind of the timeline you see for those.

+speaker